Mulanje Massif

-The Mulanje Massif, also known as Mount Mulanje, is a large inselberg in southern Malawi.
+The Mulanje Massif, also known as Mount Mulanje, is a large inselberg and World Heritage Site in southern Malawi.
 Sapitwa Peak, the highest point on the massif at 3,002 m, is the highest point in Malawi.
 It lies 65 km east of Blantyre, rising sharply from the surrounding plains of Phalombe and the Mulanje district.
+It forms part of a proposed ecoregion, to be called the South East Africa Montane Archipelago (SEAMA).

 Geography

-Much of the Massif consists of rolling grassland at elevations of 1800–2200 m, intersected by deep forested ravines.
-It has many individual peaks reaching heights of over 2500 m, including Chambe Peak, the West Face of which is the longest rock climb in Africa.
+Much of the massif consists of rolling grassland at elevations of 1,800–2,200 m, intersected by deep forested ravines.
+It has many individual peaks reaching heights of over 2,500 m, including Chambe Peak, the West Face of which is the longest rock climb in Africa.

-The Massif was formed by the intrusion of magma into the Earth's crust about 130 million years ago.
+The massif was formed by the intrusion of magma into the Earth's crust about 130 million years ago.
 The surrounding rock eroded away over time, leaving behind the erosion-resistant igneous rock of the Mulanje Massif.
-The first European to report seeing the Massif was David Livingstone in 1859, but archeological investigation reveals evidence of human visits to the Massif from the Stone Age onwards.
+The first European to report seeing the massif was David Livingstone in 1859, but archeological investigation reveals evidence of human visits to the massif from the Stone Age onwards.
 The elevation of the mountain is high enough for it to disturb upper level air flow and induce rain clouds to form around it, making it an important source of rain water at the head of almost every river that runs through this part of Malawi.

-The forested slopes of the Massif support a sizeable timber industry.
-At one time there was a cableway to transport timber from the edge of the plateau down to the Likhubula Forestry Station but it fell into disrepair and currently planks are carried down manually.

-The mountain itself is part of the protected Mulanje Mountain Forest Reserve.
+The forested slopes of the massif support a sizeable timber industry.
+At one time there was a cableway to transport timber from the edge of the plateau down to the Likhubula Forestry Station but it fell into disrepair and currently planks are carried down manually.The mountain itself is part of the protected Mulanje Mountain Forest Reserve.
 The native Mulanje cypress (Widdringtonia whytei) has been so heavily logged that it is considered endangered and the park contains the last remaining stands of this tree, as well as a number of other plant and animal species—many of them endemic to the area.
 Examples include forest butterflies, birds such as the cholo alethe and white-winged apalis, a dwarf chameleon, geckos, skinks, the squeaker frog, and a rare limbless burrowing skink species.
 The land around the park is threatened by growing population, land use patterns such as forest clearing for farming and firewood, and invasive species such as golden Himalayan raspberry (Rubus ellipticus) and Mexican weeping pine (Pinus patula).

-The Massif is popular for hiking and climbing, and has several mountain huts scattered across it which are maintained by the Malawi Mountain Club and the Malawi Forestry Department.
+The massif is popular for hiking and climbing, and has several mountain huts scattered across it which are maintained by the Malawi Mountain Club and the Malawi Forestry Department.
 Sapitwa peak was first climbed in 1894, and is now the most popular climb on the plateau.

 In 2014 the site was unsuccessfully nominated for World Heritage Status.
+In 2025, it was finally designated as a World Heritage Site by UNESCO.